codeonlyjs/website/content/guide/templateForEach.md

 ### condition

-The `condition` options is a callback that can be used to filter the items in the list.
+The `condition` option is a predicate callback that can be used to filter which items in the array should be shown.
+Return `true` to include an item, or `false` to exlude it.

 This example filters the list to only show items with a price below $100.